 As a provider offering after school care, it is important to ensure you offer a range of activities that are engaging, age-appropriate and capture children’s interest whilst supporting their development and being fun.
-You can easily incorporate sporting and exercise activities into your after school care activity plan, along with music, art and imaginative play, and by using ideas from the lists below, ensuring you create entertaining and fun-filled after school care activities.
+You can easily incorporate sporting and exercise activities into your after school care activity plan, along with music, art and imaginative play, and by using ideas from the lists below, ensuring you create entertaining and fun-filled activities for after school care.

 Activities for Preschool-Aged Children

 When it comes to entertaining Kinder aged children after a day of school, simple is best.
 Engage them with simple and fun activities such as simple arts and crafts, music play or outdoor time exercising or playing in a mud kitchen or sandpit.
-Below you can find a list of age-appropriate after school care activities suitable for Kinder aged children:
+Below you can find a list of age-appropriate things to do after school that are suitable for kindergarten-aged children:

 1. Dinner Plate Art